For Immediate Release

 With the guidance of the Elders, and all partners involved, the hope is that this message is widely shared through this unique story for greater awareness on managing medications to stay healthy.

 Cindy Preston, FNHA pharmacist shares, "Although medications are meant to help us feel better, the Coyote in this story reminds us that there are also risks.
 We should always ask questions about our medications and have a review of all our medications with a pharmacist or doctor at least once a year to make sure the medications we are taking are keeping us well."

-Coyote's Food Medicines was created with the guidance of Elders Jean William, Cecelia de Rose and Clara Camille with the support of Danielle Smith from Interior Health and with illustrations by Georgia Lesley.
+Coyote's Food Medicines was created with the guidance of Elders Jean William, Cecelia de Rose and Clara Camille with the support of Danielle Wilson from Interior Health and with illustrations by Georgia Lesley.